bandirevanth/mastering-ai/README.md

 Labels = ['green', 'red', 'black']
 ```

-Now, can we get the list of encoded values i.e. word labels converted to numbers as follows:
+Now, can we get the list of encoded values, i.e. word labels converted to number,s as follows:

 ```
 print("Encoded values =", list(envoded_values))
 ```

-The encoded values would get printed as follows
+The encoded values would get printed as follows.

 ```
 Encoded values = [1, 2, 0]
 ```

 **Step 5 - Checking the performance by decoding a random set of numbers**
-This step can be used to check the performance by decoding the random set of numbers.
-Following Python code can be written to do same:
+This step can be used to check the performance by decoding a random set of numbers.
+The following Python code can be written to do the same:

 ```
 # decoding a set of values
-endoded_values = [3, 0, 4, 1]
+encoded_values = [3, 0, 4, 1]
 decoded_list = encoder.inverse_transform(encoded_values)
 print("\nEncoded values =", encoded values)
 ```

-Now, Encoded values would get printed as follows:
+Now, encoded values would get printed as follows:

 ```
 Encoded values = [3, 0, 4, 1]